Unboxing LLMs > loading...

 B_combined = w₁B₁ + w₂B₂ + ... + wₙBₙ

-– w₁, w₂, …, wₙ are weights determining the influence of each adapter
+• w₁, w₂, …, wₙ are the crucial weights you assign, dictating the contribution of each adapter to the final merged entity.

 Compatibility Considerations